shashank-ssriva/whiteSpaceRemover/README.md

 </HTML>

 ```
-And below is the original file before execution of my script.
+And below is the original file before execution of the script.

 ```
 shashank@shashank-dbserver:~/Desktop$ cat whitespace.txt